florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inV2a.png">

 In the picture, the module is the component of the networks.
-There are several inception grid in networks, for example 17x17 grid canbe shows in following picture:
+There are several inception grid in networks, for example 17x17 grid can be shows in following picture:

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inv2b.png">